-- 1. Create your own templates and records. - Use and modify the example APIQè Templates, SOPs, WIs, and Records available on the APIQ√® website39. - 3.
-Use your existing documents, provided they meet the APIQ \checkmark [®] Standards and can be audited by an APIQ \checkmark [®] registered auditor. - 4.
+- 1. Create your own templates and records. - Use and modify the example APIQ√[®] Templates, SOPs, WIs, and Records available on the APIQ√[®] website38. - 3.
+Use your existing documents, provided they meet the APIQ√[®] Standards and can be audited by an APIQ√[®] registered auditor. - 4.
 Use a combination of the above.

-Templates, SOPs, and Records can be downloaded from the APIQè website www.apiq.com.au under the APIQ Information Tab/Resources, or can be requested from APIQM by emailing apiq@australianpork. com.au or phoning 1800 789 099.
+Templates, SOPs, and Records can be downloaded from the APIQ \checkmark° website (www.australianpork.com. au/apiq/apiq-resource-library), or can be requested from APIQM by emailing apiq@australianpork.com. au or phoning 1800 789 099.